ativor/left-truncatable-prime/README.md

 This is the fastest way of returning the given number.
 On a virtual machine with one core it returns the 2166th lfet-truncatable prime 999.962.683 in 0.037 seconds.

+The application is distributed under the Apache 2.0 license

 To compile on linux just run the below command:

 > gcc -o main main.c